 This includes the many additional children who were molested and the scores of people who lost all of their retirement funds while some corporate executives pocketed millions of dollars.

-to the public's attention; in other words, to fulfill their role as "the
+public's attention; in other words, to fulfill their

 Video Journalists (VJs)

-Today, we commonly see "one-man bands" in the covering of television news; i.e., one person doing everything: camera operator, reporter, sound person, and editor.
+Today, we commonly see "one-man bands" covering television news; i.e., one person doing everything: camera operator, reporter, sound person, and editor.

 In case you are wondering what the term "one-man band" refers to, it originally referred to a man who played multiple musical instruments at the same time.
 In the case of the person on the left, however, we have a one-woman band.

-This has led to the term, video journalist (VJ), a single field reporter who writes, reports, shoots and edits stories.
+This has led to the term, video journalist (VJ), a single field reporter who does it all.